-- Run the shower on hot to flush out any excess and you’re good to go!
+- Run the shower on hot to flush out any excess.

 If you find that your showerhead still isn’t getting the job done, you may need to remove its filter screen.
-This can be a more complicated process that is different for varying showerheads, so be sure to consult your showerhead’s instruction manual.
-(If you can’t find it, don’t panic!
-Most companies have a copy of the manual online.)
+This can be a more complicated process that varies by showerhead, so be sure to consult your showerhead’s instruction manual.
+If you can’t find it, don’t panic.
+Most companies have a copy of the manual online.

 - Notice that your shower’s looking a little grimy or discolored?
 Try this hack to make it shiny again: Grab a lemon and some baking soda.
-Halve the lemon and sprinkle the baking soda on the shower walls, then rub the halved lemon all over!
+Halve the lemon and sprinkle the baking soda on the shower walls, then rub the halved lemon all over.
 While the lemon juice will naturally bleach the walls, the baking soda will help to clear away the scum and grime.
-Literally easy peasy lemon squeezy.

-- If your grout needs to be scrubbed but your bathroom isn’t well-ventilated or you simply want to avoid any and all bleach fumes (can’t say we blame you!), try using a super simple non-toxic DIY cleaner.
+- If your grout needs to be scrubbed but your bathroom isn’t well-ventilated, or you simply want to avoid any and all bleach fumes, try using a super simple non-toxic DIY cleaner.
 Combine 1/2 cup of baking soda with 1/4 cup of hydrogen peroxide and 1 teaspoon of liquid dish soap.
-Scrub it on the grout and let it sit for at least 5 minutes (longer if the grout is really dirty), then rinse it and voila!
-You’re done and your bathtub is sparkly and beautiful again.
+Scrub it on the grout and let it sit for at least 5 minutes (longer if the grout is really dirty), then rinse.

 - Shower door looking a little worse for the wear?
-Use a Magic Eraser!
-Just rub the door with the eraser and rinse it off — you’ll be surprised at how much better it looks!
+Use a Magic Eraser.
+Rub the door with the eraser and rinse it off.
+You’ll be surprised how much better it looks.

-- For a simple shower cleaner, look no further than your own pantry.
-Simply warm up 1 cup of vinegar and pour it into a spray bottle, then add 1/2 cup of dish soap.
-This mixture will easily break down soap scum in your tub, on the shower doors, and even on tile!
+- For a simple shower cleaner, look no further than your pantry.
+Warm 1 cup of vinegar and pour it into a spray bottle.
+Add 1/2 cup of dish soap.
+This mixture will easily break down soap scum in your tub, on the shower doors, and even on tile.